willygamerNL/Project-Reboot/README.md

 - [ ] finish it before the end of 2023

 ### Whats going on now?
-at the moment we are developing this project and living our own life if u want to help with this project then join the discord and we will tell u how u can help
+at the moment we are developing this project and living our own life if u want to help with this project then join the discord and we will tell u how u can help.

+so one day after the begining i uploaded a locked version that u cant open and it will say that its corrupted but its private!